NRCHKB/node-red-contrib-homekit-bridged/README.md

 ## Intro

 node-red-contrib-homekit-bridged (aka NRCHKB) is a Node-RED nodes pack to simulate Apple HomeKit devices.
 The goal is to emulate native HomeKit devices as closely as possible.
-We rely on community support - please read throught the README for the basics then head over to the [wiki page](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/wiki) for details and examples.
+We rely on community support - please read through the README for the basics then head over to the [wiki page](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/wiki) for details and examples.
 If you're still stuck please open an issue, we are glad to help.

 These nodes allow the creation of fully customizable accessories for use in devices